St. Regis New York: Controversies and delays

 The hotel was next to numerous wealthy New Yorkers' homes and, as such, was controversial from the start.
 Even as other commercial developments were being built along the midtown section of Fifth Avenue, concerned locals bought up nearby houses to prevent the construction of similar hotels in the area.
 Rockefeller, who opposed the project, bought Fox's house to prevent Astor from expanding the hotel to 54th Street.
 Several nearby properties were also damaged during the hotel's construction.
 For instance, city officials found in late 1901 that the excavations had ruptured a sewage pipe and flooded nearby houses, and a construction accident in early 1902 caused a marble block to smash through the roof of a neighboring house.
-One neighbor sued Thompson-Starrett after his house was repeatedly damaged by debris, construction materials, and leaks.
+One neighbor sued the construction contractor, the Thompson–Starrett Company, after his house was repeatedly damaged by debris, construction materials, and leaks.
 Construction was temporarily halted in May 1902 after the Bureau of Buildings discovered that the hotel's yellow-pine wood decorations were not sufficiently fireproofed.
 The contractors agreed to replace the yellow pine with another wood, and work resumed shortly afterward.
+Haan traveled for two years to procure furniture and furnishings from Europe.

 Midway during construction, Astor decided to lease only part of the hotel to families, rather than the entire hotel as originally planned.
 In addition, plans for the hotel were revised to include an annex at 6 and 8 East 55th Street.
 Construction of the annex began in February 1903, but work was temporarily delayed by a labor strike in June 1903.
 Astor also acquired a site at 10 East 55th Street from local residents who had bought it in an attempt to block a further annex to the hotel.
 A covenant required the site to be used as a private residence for 15 years, and Astor planned to erect a house for Haan on the site.
 The sites at 6–10 East 55th Street were excavated simultaneously to save money, and workers built three basements on the site of Haan's house.
 Several residents filed a lawsuit to halt the excavations, contending that the basements were being excavated for the hotel because no private residence would need such deep basements.
 A New York Supreme Court judge ruled against them in November 1903, saying that the covenant did not prevent multiple basements at 10 East 55th Street.